American Council of Engineering Companies

-The American Council of Engineering Companies (ACEC) is the oldest and largest business association of engineering companies.
-It is organized as a federation of 52 state and regional councils with national headquarters in Washington, D.C., comprising thousands of engineering practices throughout the country.
-It administers extensive lobbying and education programs.
+The American Council of Engineering Companies (ACEC) is a business association representing private engineering firms in the United States.
+Founded in 1905, it operates as a federation of 51 state and regional member councils, with headquarters in Washington, D.C.
+ACEC member firms collectively employ hundreds of thousands of engineers and design professionals and contribute to the design of a substantial portion of U.S. infrastructure, including transportation systems, water and wastewater facilities, energy infrastructure, and public buildings.

+ACEC represents private-sector engineering firms before the U.S. Congress and federal agencies on issues such as federal procurement, infrastructure funding, tax policy, professional liability, and workforce development.
+Unlike professional societies such as the American Society of Civil Engineers (ASCE) and the National Society of Professional Engineers (NSPE), which represent individual engineers, ACEC's members are engineering firms.
+ACEC provides educational programs and other resources related to the business operations and management needs of member firms.

 History

 ACEC traces its roots to the Association of Architectural Engineers, founded in New York City in 1905 to promote the business interests of consulting engineers.
 The organization, which was based on individual memberships, changed its name to the American Institute of Consulting Engineers (AICE) in 1909.
 Similar organizations soon sprung up in many states.
 In 1930, notable member Blake R. Van Leer lobbied congress for a National Museum of Engineering and Industry.

 In 1956, representatives from 10 state associations created a national Consulting Engineers Council (CEC), representing engineering firms rather than individuals.
 By 1960, CEC had grown to 29 state member organizations, representing more than 1,000 firms.

 In 1973, CEC and AICE merged to create the American Consulting Engineers Council (ACEC).
 To accommodate the individual members of AICE, the new organization created a College of Fellows membership category.

 ACEC's advocacy activities covered a broad range of issues, sometimes necessitating the creation of spin-off groups to pursue specific goals.
 For example, in 1986, ACEC founded the American Tort Reform Association (ATRA) to lobby for the reform of unfair liability statutes nationwide.

 In 2000, ACEC changed its name to the American Council of Engineering Companies to reflect both its firm-based membership and the increasingly diversified and multi-disciplinary nature of engineering practices, including design-build practices.

 In 2006, President George W. Bush gave a major mid-term address at the ACEC Annual Convention in Washington, D.C., recognizing the organization for its public policy advocacy.

 In 2012, along with the American Public Works Association (APWA) and American Society of Civil Engineers (ASCE), ACEC founded the Institute for Sustainable Infrastructure (ISI), which has developed the Envision® sustainability rating system for infrastructure works.

 In May 2022, ACEC opened the doors to its new office located at 1400 L Street, NW in Washington, replacing the council's longstanding former office location at 1015 15th Street, NW.